wpcarey/promptathon/topic_overview.md

 - Asked ChatGPT why it gave me the resources it used
 - Asked it to provide links to different society guidelines so I could reference them later

-I independently looked up this information of course (always verify your output), but the gist of the output was pretty useful!
+I independently looked up this information of course (always verify your output), but the gist of the overview was pretty useful!

 ## Discussion